Step 1: Damage reported

 Resolve independently claim

 Hosts and guests who chose to work it out can change their mind and ask Turo to handle the claim.
 They must contact us with their request within 20 days from the trip’s scheduled end date.
-After 20 days, Turo won’t take ownership of a claim.
+After 20 days, Turo won’t take over the handling of a claim.
 If the host takes payment from the guest, Turo won’t take over the claim.
+If a host initially elects to have Turo manage the claim, they can’t withdraw the claim to resolve independently.

-If we charged the guest a security deposit, we’ll refund it 80 hours after the scheduled trip end.
-The guest’s bank will take another 3–5 business days to process the refund.
+If we charged the guest a security deposit, we’ll refund it 80 hours after the scheduled trip end if there are no reported damages or other charges.
+The guest’s bank will likely take another 3–5 business days to process the refund.

 Step 4: Repairs and financial obligations completed

-Turo will send the guest a detailed breakdown of damage costs and charge their payment card on file.
+Turo will charge the guest via the payment card on file.
 Ultimate assessed costs can be up to the full value of the car, plus related claims costs and administrative fees.
 Related costs and administrative fees include processing fees up to £150 and appraisal fees of up to £100.
 Either Turo or its insurer will issue host payment for the repairs.
+If Turo is paying, we’ll send an electronic link for the host to complete the payment process.
+Any portion paid by Allianz will be via bank transfer, which the host will arrange with Allianz.
+Once repairs are complete, hosts should let Turo know so we can relist the vehicle.

 If you have questions, email us at email@example.com or reach out via support.turo.com.
 We’ll typically respond within 2 business days.